Single-wing formation: Successful teams

-In 1980 Coach Ted Hern brought the single-wing to Moriarty High School, the "Fighting" Pintos made three state championship appearances winning 2 state titles, one undefeated season and suffering only 3 losses in four seasons.
+In 1980, Coach Ted Hern brought the single-wing to Moriarty High School, the "Fighting" Pintos made three state championship appearances winning 2 state titles, one undefeated season and suffering only 3 losses in four seasons.
 Coach Frank Ortiz was an assistant coach in the later seasons.

 Since 1985, Santa Rosa High School has used the single-wing formation under Coach Frank Ortiz.
-The Lions have made the playoffs every year except three, won their district title 17 times, won the New Mexico AA State Championships in 1993, 1996, 1998, 2007, 2010, 2011, and 2012 and made a total of 13 State Finals appearances.
+The Lions have made the playoffs every year except three, won their district title 17 times, won the New Mexico AA State Championships in 1955 (Under John Salvo) 1993, 1996, 1998, 2007 (Under Frank Ortiz), 2010, 2011,2012, (Under former SRHS Lion Mario Trujillo) and made a total of 17 State Finals appearances.

 Xavier High School's (NYC) Head Coach Chris Stevens recently changed the team's offense to the single-wing.
 In 2007, they went 11–1, and averaged 39 points in the New York Catholic High School Football League A Division.
 They had two 1,000-yard rushers in Seamus Kelly and Jimmy Kowalski, while both also scored 17 TDs.
 In the championship game trailing by two scores with less than 8 minutes to play, Xavier scored 31 unanswered points to win their first championship in over 10 years.
-The following week they beat Fordham Prep 20-14 in the annual "Turkey Bowl", a game that dates back to the late 1800s.
+The following week they beat Fordham Prep 20–14 in the annual "Turkey Bowl", a game that dates back to the late 1800s.
 Running the single-wing since 2006, they have been at the top of league in rushing.
 In 2007, they were in the top three rushing and scoring schools in New York.
 They again won a championship in the New York Catholic High School Football League in 2012 this one coming in the AA division.
-They averaged 34 points a game scoring 35 or more points 9 times, rushed for 46 touchdowns and 3,700 yards with a 9-2 record.
+They averaged 34 points a game scoring 35 or more points 9 times, rushed for 46 touchdowns and 3,700 yards with a 9–2 record.

-In 2005 St. Mary's of Lynn in Massachusetts won the D4A Eastern Mass Title following two consecutive division titles with Ed Melanson running the Single Wing.
+In 2005, St. Mary's of Lynn in Massachusetts won the D4A Eastern Mass Title following two consecutive division titles with Ed Melanson running the Single Wing.
 Prior to Coach Melanson installing the Single Wing there in 2002, St. Mary's had not had a winning season since 1977.

 In Kansas, Mark Bliss installed the Single Wing offense at Conway Springs High School in 1997, coaching the team to Kansas Class 3A state championships in 1998, 2001, 2002, and 2003.
 During his seven seasons at Conway Springs, his teams compiled a record of 81–4, including a 62-game winning streak.
 Conway Springs continues to run the Single Wing offense and added state titles in 2004, 2008, and again in 2011 and are perennial playoffs contenders under Coach Matt Biehler.